United States Foreign Intelligence Surveillance Court: Appointment process

-The court's judges are appointed solely by the Chief Justice of the United States without confirmation or oversight by the U.S. Congress.
-This gives the chief justice the ability to appoint like-minded judges and create a court without diversity.
+The court's judges are appointed solely by the chief justice of the United States without confirmation or oversight by the U.S. Congress.
+Some critics believe that this gives the chief justice the ability to appoint like-minded judges and create a court without diversity.
 "The judges are hand-picked by someone who, through his votes on the Supreme Court, we have come to learn has a particular view on civil liberties and law enforcement", Theodore Ruger, a professor at the University of Pennsylvania Law School, said with respect to Chief Justice John Roberts.
 "The way the FISA is set up, it gives him unchecked authority to put judges on the court who feel the same way he does."
 And Stephen Vladeck, a law professor at the University of Texas School of Law, added, "Since FISA was enacted in 1978, we've had three chief justices, and they have all been conservative Republicans, so I think one can worry that there is insufficient diversity."
 As of June 2024, eight of the eleven judges sitting on the FISA court were appointed to federal district courts by Republican presidents.

 There are some reform proposals.
 Senator Richard Blumenthal from Connecticut proposed that each of the chief judges of the 12 major appeals courts select a district judge for the surveillance court; the chief justice would still pick the review panel that hears rare appeals of the court's decisions, but six other Supreme Court justices would have to sign off.
 Another proposal authored by Representative Adam Schiff of California would give the president the power to nominate judges for the court, subject to Senate approval, while Representative Steve Cohen proposed that Congressional leaders pick eight of the court's members.

 Judicial and public oversight

-Stephen Vladeck, a professor at the University of Texas School of Law, has argued that, without having to seek the approval of the court (which he has said merely reviews certifications to ensure that they – and not the surveillance itself – comply with the various statutory requirements), the U.S. Attorney General and the Director of National Intelligence can engage in sweeping programmatic surveillance for one year at a time.
+Stephen Vladeck, a professor at the University of Texas School of Law, has argued that the U.S. Attorney General and the Director of National Intelligence can carry out broad surveillance programs for up to one year without court approval, since the court only reviews whether the required certifications meet legal standards, not the surveillance itself.
 There are procedures used by the NSA to target non-U.S. persons and procedures used by the NSA to minimize data collection from U.S. persons.
 These court-approved policies allow the NSA to do the following: